Eureka, Lawrence County, Indiana

 Eureka, also known as Geiberson, is an unincorporated community in Lawrence County, Indiana, in the United States.

+History

 Eureka was founded in the early 19th century near the site of the Geiberson Stone Quarry.
 The Shiloh Church was built at this location sometime before 1840.

+Eureka was said to be named for the discovery of a cellar of perishable foods and strong drink that was cached by the Daugherty family.